vndevpro/vndevpro.github.io/_posts/2015-9-4-How-to-use-markdown-for-online-editor.md

 ---
 layout: post
-title: How to use Markdown on browser
+title: How to use Markdown on browser (WYSIWYG preview)
 ---

 The WYSIWYG is very common and many websites support this feature.
 It often encodes user input into HTML format.